 Rum cake will always be one of my favorites!
-It’s hard to put my finger on exactly why I love this cake so much, but the combo of the rich flavors of the rum combined with a vanilla yellow cake base, brown butter and pecans always puts me in the best mood!
+It’s hard to put my finger on exactly why I love this brown butter and pecan rum cake so much, but the combo of the rich flavors of the rum combined with a vanilla yellow cake base, brown butter and pecans always puts me in the best mood!

 Growing up my mom always made rum cake and I LOVED IT!
 It was buttery and delicious and I couldn’t get enough.
 Once I moved out and started baking my own, I quickly realized that she had many workarounds to make this cake that included a box cake mix base and a box of instant vanilla pudding.
 Don’t get me wrong, that version is still incredibly delicious, and easy to make, and I will eat it up with as much enthusiasm!